Where we began.

 Partnerships and outreach.

-Heartland continues to stage productions offsite, partnering with other non-profit organizations.
-“I Love You, You’re Perfect, now Change” was staged in the Community Room at the Normal Activities Center in collaboration with with Prairie Fire Theatre.
-“The Andersonville Trial” and “Clarence Darrow” were staged in the courtroom of the McLean County Museum of History in partnership with the museum.
+Heartland occasionally stages productions offsite, partnering with other non-profit organizations.
+“I Love You, You’re Perfect, now Change” was staged in the Great Room at the Normal Community Activity Center in collaboration with with Prairie Fire Theatre.
+“The Andersonville Trial” and “Clarence Darrow” were staged in the Governor Pfifer courtroom of the McLean County Museum of History in partnership with the museum.
 “Sylvia” was staged at the Normal Theater, a historic movie theatre in Uptown Normal.
-And “Art” and “The Gin Game” were performed at the Prairie Sky Room in the Prairie Building in downtown Peoria.
+“Art” and “The Gin Game” were performed at the Prairie Sky Room in the Prairie Building in downtown Peoria.

 Brand new plays written just for us.